lancedb/documentation/docs/src/examples/serverless_website_chatbot.md

+---
+title: Serverless Website Chatbot with LanceDB | Next.js & Vercel Guide
+description: Learn how to build a serverless website chatbot using LanceDB, Next.js, and Vercel.
+Includes setup, deployment, and best practices for embedding LanceDB in Next.js applications.
+---

 # LanceDB Chatbot - Vercel Next.js Template
 Use an AI chatbot with website context retrieved from a vector store like LanceDB.
 LanceDB is lightweight and can be embedded directly into Next.js, with data stored on-prem.